growly-foundation/suite-os/README.md

   - High-level rebalance strategy with reasoning based on risk-profile (analyzed from current portfolio); suggest yield as liquidity provider, to
   - Specific DeFi protocol actions' touchpoints with intent suggestion (prefill swap and createPosition) links on Uniswap.
   - Under the background, the agent has accessed to Uniswap v4 SDK and familiarized with tickSpacing to provide the user near real-time APR of a pool

-**Special Note**: This product is freshly built from the Base Batch APAC duration (starting from Apr 28).
-Please check this [clean up codebase](https://github.com/growly-foundation/suite/commit/86ced585cd5082c575ec97fbe7e884a1779d4d27) commit to fully demonstrate that no prior code has been taken into account (except the CI/CD setup that we want to reuse on existing repo).

 ## 📄 License